jlevy/lft/lft.md

 mistake.

 Product-thinking people often find these arguments confusing or just a waste of time.
 That’s because they are not about product engineering.
-They are about *infrastructure engineering*: they are arguments about *what infrastructure will lead to future sustained velocity for other engineers*.
+They are about *infrastructure engineering*: they are arguments about *what infrastructure will lead to future sustained velocity* for other engineers.

 Product-oriented people most respect people who give solutions to users.
 Engineering-oriented people most respect engineers who help other engineers be more